-Welcome to the Land of Himalayas!
-On your arrival, Namaste Nomad Guides and Sherpa would pick up you from airport and transfer to your hotel Moonlight in Kathmandu.
-After check in to hotel, time for refreshment.
+Welcome to the Land of the Himalayas!
+On your arrival, Namaste Nomad Guides and Sherpa would pick up you from the airport and transfer you to your hotel Moonlight in Kathmandu.
+After checking in to the hotel, time for refreshment.

-Evening, we will have a group meeting and introduction Hotel lobby for a trek briefing session with your trek leader .
-Then, to one of the typical Nepalese Restaurant (Nepali Chulo) for the welcome dinner (We eat Dal Bhat, typical Nepalese food)with cultural show and ethnic dancing.
+Evening, we will have a group meeting and introduction Hotel lobby for a trek briefing session with your trek leader.
+Then, to one of the typical Nepalese Restaurants (Nepali Chulo) for the welcome dinner (We eat Dal Bhat, typical Nepalese food)with a cultural show and ethnic dancing.
 Overnight in Kathmandu.

 Day 2 – Kathmandu to Lukla flight and Phakding